The three company Co-Founders first met in 2015 while at the University of Cambridge.

 A new class of launch vehicle is on the horizon, with dedicated launchers set to replace historic rideshare.
 The key enabler for a viable microlauncher is the right propulsion system.

-With a hot-fire test-campaign scheduled to conclude as we move into 2021, Protolaunch is ready to work with strategic aerospace partners to qualify, bespoke and deploy our propulsion systems into small launch applications.
+With a hot-fire test-campaign successfully completed, Protolaunch is ready to work with strategic aerospace partners to qualify, bespoke, and deploy our propulsion systems into small launcher applications.